artwang31/Employee-Exit-Survey-and-Sentiment-Analysis/README.md

 **Context:**

-This report I created in Tableau ultimately helped my company identify and then rectify the issues that led to employee resignations.
+I created this report with Tableau and ultimately helped my company identify and then rectify the issues that led to employee resignations.
 It also provided a sentiment analysis of how employees felt when they left.

 Some of the departments that used this report included: